7 Things Your Emergency Management Agency EMA Should Know About GIS in 2023

 GIS, or Geographic Information System, is a data analysis system that allows you to put information in place on existing maps.
 GIS makes your data location-aware and it's important that emergency responders have a grasp of how GIS works, as an understanding of the system will allow for better strategic planning when organizing and coordinating a response.
 From ensuring co-operation and continuity to leveraging industry support, these GIS insights are essential for optimizing emergency management and improving overall emergency preparedness and response.

-It’s vital that any agencies working together use the same coordinate system.
+It’s vital that any emergency management agencies working together use the same coordinate system.
 An example of why this is important comes from the first US Gulf War, when the US Navy and Air Force were working together, with one providing the location to be hit and the other providing the firepower.
 It took a number of missions to figure out that the reason every hit was several meters off was that they were using different UTM map projections.

-2. You’re Probably Already Using GIS
+2. Your EMA is Probably Already Using GIS

-3. GIS is Highly Dynamic
+3. GIS is Highly Dynamic for Emergency Management

 4. Industry Support is Available

-When responding to international incidents, if your team is already familiar with GIS and following the Open Geospatial Consortium’s (OGS) standards, they will be ready to coordinate with other international teams because they are all using the same standard.
+When responding to international incidents, if your team is already familiar with GIS and following the Open Geospatial Consortium’s (OGS) standards, they will be ready to coordinate with other international response teams because they are all using the same standard.
 This international organization provides guidance and standards for GIS systems and implementation.

-5. It Allows for More Accurate Predictions
+5. GIS Allows for More Accurate Emergency Planning

 6. It Can Create a COP During an Incident